electronickai/functional-core-demo/README.md

 `FauxO` means that a class may contain both, data and code.
 However, compared to object orientation, all parameters into the code and the return values have to be immutable.

 An example of `FauxO` within this project is the class `PlayerList`.
 It contains state (e.g. a list of players) and code (it is possible to add a new player).
 However the `PlayerList` that is returned is a new instance - The PlayerList itself is immutable.
-The method to add a player is still a `pure function`.

 ### Readability of "Core Code"